Three new driftwood candle holders.

 Here’s the first of these- this is made from wood I collected at Seacliff Beach in East Lothian.

 Hand-crafted, hand-sanded and waxed.

 If you would like a similar piece, please PM me here or email email@example.com

 Prices vary depending on size, and I can courier these UK wide.
 I also have some large pieces of both Cornish and East Lothian driftwood in stock, so can make any size you would like 🙂

 Hand crafted, sanded (six grades of sandpaper) and waxed (two coats of wax) from driftwood found at Gullane Beach in East Lothian.

-SOLD already!
-However, if you would like me to make one for you, PM me here or email firstname.lastname@example.org (more of these to come too!)
+This piece has been sold, but if you would like me to make one for you, please use the contact form or email firstname.lastname@example.org

 Hand-crafted from wood found at Yellowcraigs beach in East Lothian.